 The Harvard Medical School hospital consortium of MGH, Brigham and Women’s Hospital and Children’s Hospital has been recently selected as one of six new sites comprising a nationwide Undiagnosed Diseases Network.
-As Chief of Medical Genetics at MGH, and the MGH site director for the UDN, Dr. Sweetser is coordinating a team of expert clinicians and researchers, and is using whole exome and whole genome sequencing, and a variety of investigative resources to identify the underlying basis of a variety of challenging human diseases.
+As Chief of Medical Genetics at MGH, and the MGH site director for the UDN, Dr. Sweetser is coordinating a team of expert clinicians and researchers, and is using whole exome/whole genome sequencing, paired with RNASeq and metabolomics profiling, and in collaboration with zebrafish and Drosophila model organism cores to identify the underlying basis of a variety of challenging human diseases.

 View a list of publications by researchers at the Sweetser Laboratory

 Shin TH, Brynczka, Dayyani F, Rivera M, Sweetser DA.
 TLE4 Regulation of Wnt-mediated Inflammation Underlies its Role as a Tumor Suppressor in Myeloid Leukemia.
 Leuk Res.
 2016, 48:46-56.